Apply for a local exemption or discount in Sheffield's Clean Air Zone

 It does not include vehicles registered as a Hackney Carriage or private hire vehicle.

 All exemptions for community transport vehicles last for one year only.
-There is not an option to renew this exemption type for a second year.
+However, there is an option to extend for one year if required.

 You need to allow at least 5 days for us to process your application.
 We recommend you apply 28 days in advance should we need to investigate your claim.